LexBorisoff/web-cli/README.md

 ## `resource`

-Overrides the default behavior of _querying_ a search engine by specifying the engine's route to access directly.
+Overrides the default behavior of _querying_ an engine by specifying the engine's route to be accessed directly.

-✅ Requires a value.
+⚡ Takes a value.
+🛠️ Requires an `--engine` option.
 ⚙️ Allows configuration.

 ### _Options_